 On December 10, 1906, Theodore Roosevelt became the first American to win a Nobel Prize.
-Roosevelt was awarded the Nobel Peace Prize for his work in ending the Russo-Japanese War.
+Roosevelt was awarded the Peace Prize for his work in ending the Russo-Japanese War.

 On April 23, 1910, Roosevelt delivered the now famous "Citizenship in a Republic."